 Finding the perfect boxing stance is the foundation for any boxer.
 Stance maketh the boxer.
-And for beginners, getting the stance right is the most important element.
+For beginners the most essential element of learning to box is becoming used to a stance.
 The first thing that you should NOT do is copy the stance of your favorite boxer.
-You have to choose the stance that can bring your strengths to the forefront and hide your weaknesses, as much as possible.
+You have to choose a stance that can bring your strengths to the forefront.
+Hiding your weaknesses is also a major part of boxing as this is often a sport of giving and getting hurt..
+Your opponent will be using this same mindset too.
+That’s how you will find weaknesses in their game plan, by utilizing your skills to their best effect.

 There are 2 basic types of stances; Orthodox boxing stance and Southpaw boxing stance.
 Orthodox is for boxers who are right-handed and the southpaw is for those who are left-handed.